-- 1. be based on the specific Convention or Code requirements; - 2. be at least, as effective as the specific Convention or Code requirements; - 3. meet the specific functional requirements concerned; - 4. meet the requirements of the applicable IMO Guidelines on Alternative Design and Arrangements; - 5. meet the requirements of SOLAS Regulations II-2/17 and III/38, if and as applicable; - 6. incorporate increased requirements/arrangements in order to balance any deficiencies and thereby provide an equivalent level of safety/security/pollution prevention; - 7. when necessary, have undergone the necessary testing; - 8. when necessary, have undergone a Risk Assessment, Qualitative and Quantitative Analysis to the satisfaction of the Administration. - 2.10 Materials, Equipment, Machinery and Appliances required onboard - 2.10.1 Materials, Equipment, Machinery and Appliances required onboard are to comply with applicable standards such as: - 1. a relevant standard or code of practice of a national standards body or equivalent; - 2. any relevant international standard recognised for use by the Authority (such as MED, Type Approval, ISO, CE etc); - 3. traditional manufacturing procedures which are subject to detailed written technical description and surveys; - 4. a specification sufficiently detailed to permit the assessment of an innovative product or procedure and which fulfils the purpose and is equivalent to a recognised applicable standard. - 2.10.2 The European Community general mutual recognition clause shall apply. - 2.11 Vessel having its keel laid prior to the entry into force of this Code - 2.11.1 When a vessel, having its keel laid prior to the entry into force of this Code, does not meet a particular clause of this Code and when it can be demonstrated that compliance with this particular clause is neither reasonable nor practical, proposals for alternative/equivalent arrangements shall be submitted to the RO and subsequently to the Administration for approval.
-If the alternative/equivalent proposal is not acceptable, the Administration, at its discretion, may give consideration to a proposal from the owner to phase in the requirements within an agreed time scale that shall not exceed 12 months. - 2.11.2 The Administration shall also take into consideration the vessel's service history and operational history and any other factors relating to the particular vessel. - 2.11.3 Repairs, alterations and refurbishments, onboard existing vessels, shall comply with the same requirements and standards applicable to new vessels.
+- 1. be based on the specific Convention requirements; - 2. be at least, as effective as the specific Convention requirements; - 3. meet the specific functional requirements concerned; - 4. incorporate increased requirements/arrangements in order to balance any deficiencies and thereby provide an equivalent level of safety/security/pollution prevention; - 5. when necessary, have undergone the necessary testing; - 6. when necessary, have undergone a Risk Assessment, Qualitative and Quantitative Analysis to the satisfaction of the Administration.

+- 2.10 Materials, Equipment, Machinery and Appliances required onboard are to comply with applicable standards such as: - 1. a relevant standard or code of practice of a national standards body or equivalent; - any relevant international standard recognised for use by the Authority (such as MED, Type Approval, ISO, CE etc); - traditional manufacturing procedures which are subject to detailed written technical description and surveys; - 4. a specification sufficiently detailed to permit the assessment of an innovative product or procedure and which fulfils the purpose and is equivalent to a recognised applicable standard. - 2.10.1 The European Community general mutual recognition clause shall apply.

+2.11 Vessel having its keel laid prior to the entry into force of this Code

+- 2.11.1 When a vessel, having its keel laid prior to the entry into force of this Code, does not meet a particular clause of this Code and when it can be demonstrated that compliance with this particular clause is neither reasonable nor practical, proposals for alternative/equivalent arrangements shall be submitted to the RO and subsequently to the Administration for approval.
+If the alternative/equivalent proposal is not acceptable, the Administration, at its discretion, may give consideration to a proposal from the owner to phase in the requirements within an agreed time scale that shall not exceed 12 months. - 2.11.2 The Administration shall take into consideration the vessel's service history and operational history and any other factors relating to the particular vessel. - 2.11.3 Repairs, alterations and refurbishments, onboard existing vessels, shall comply with the same requirements and standards applicable to new vessels. - 2.11.4 A vessel having its keel laid prior to the entry into force of this Code and which undergoes a major alteration/modification/conversion shall be considered as a newbuilding and thus it shall comply with all the requirements as detailed in the Code.
+A major alteration/modification/conversion means, namely, a substantial change in the vessel's dimensions, carriage capacity, the vessel's type and/or any change that substantially increases the vessel's life.